seed-rs/seed/README.md

 Mozilla's [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn) is a good place to start.

-**Other frontend frameworks** The design principles Seed uses are similar to those used by React, Elm, and Yew.
+**Other frontend frameworks**: The design principles Seed uses are similar to those used by React, Elm, and Yew.
 People familiar with how to set up interactive web pages using these tools will likely have an easy time learning this.